less/less-plugin-clean-css/README.md

 ## Browser usage

-Browser usage is not supported at this time
+Browser usage is not supported at this time.